What types of German student visas exist?

 This article is about the Student Visa.

 - EU citizens don't need a student visa to study in Germany.

 - Citizens from Australia, Canada, Israel, Japan, Korea, New Zealand and the USA need a visa to study in Germany but do not need a visa to enter Germany for up to 90 days.

-Who can apply for the German student visa?
+Who can apply for a German student visa?

-The student visa is for students at universities or equivalent insitutions, students who need to do a test before starting their university studies, PhD candidates or foreigners who want to engage in a research project in Germany source.
+The student visa is for students at universities or equivalent institutions, students who need to do a test before starting their university studies, Ph.D candidates or foreigners who want to engage in a research project in Germany source.

 How long does it take to get a student visa?